lucastrschneider/simon-setup/README.md

 ## Docker

-Run the script to install Docker and Docker Compose.
+Run the script to install Docker and Docker Compose

 ```bash
 ./docker_install.sh